MJAS1/vidman/README.md

 - Modifify the video feed in real time.
 - Control the experiment with scripts specifying event timings and effects.
 - Detect movement onset and end from the feed.
-- Write trigger signals to the parallel port to detect event onsets from MEG signal.
+- Write trigger signals to the parallel port to detect event/movement onsets from MEG signal.

 Thus far, a Stingray F033C FireWire video camera has been used during the experiments, but any FireWire camera should work.